wilddom/memrise2anki-extension/README.md

 ---------

 Progress (intervals, due dates, etc.) from Memrise can be imported.
 But be cautious to not overwrite your local Anki progress in case you want to update an already downloaded deck.
-If the templates have been renamed manually, a dialog will help you to assign the existing template to a testing direction.

 Mems
 ----